Mitsubishi Lancer: Second generation (EX/A170; 1979)

-New Zealand importer Todd Motors assembled the new Lancer EX from 1980 with 1.6-liter carburetor gasoline engine and a choice of manual or automatic transmission.
+New Zealand importer Todd Motors assembled the new Lancer EX from 1980 with 1.6-liter carburetor gasoline engine and a choice of manual or automatic transmission, a smaller 1.2-liter engine version of the Lancer EX was also available in the New Zealand market, popular in the fleet market.
 The model was also a popular base for rally cars in that market, with some success.
 It was replaced by the front-drive Tredia in 1982 with the Cordia coupé equivalent effectively replacing the earlier Celeste.

 This generation was manufactured locally in Indonesia by Mitsubishi's partner, PT.
 Krama Yudha Kesuma Motor at their plant in Jakarta.
 Unique for this market, this generation was fitted with a 1.4-litre (1439 cc) 4G33 engine, inherited from the previous generation Lancer (never offered in the country) and possibly the only market that received this engine in this generation.
 It was only offered with a single trim called SL.